henryyap12/stockprice/README.md

-## Stock Price
+# stockprice
-Stock price prediction tutorial and using LSTM
+Data and Notebook for the Stock Price Prediction Tutorial